 The output of utilities fell 3.5 percent in April, with declines in the indexes for both natural gas and electric utilities; demand for heating decreased last month because of temperatures that were warmer than normal.
 After having fallen for three consecutive months, mining output stepped up 1.6 percent in April and was 10.4 percent above its level of a year earlier.
 The increase in the mining index for April reflected gains in the oil and gas sector as well as a jump in coal mining that followed a few months of declines.

-Capacity utilization for the industrial sector edged down 0.1 percentage point in February to 78.2 percent, a rate that is 1.6 percentage points below its long-run (1972–2018) average.
-Capacity utilization for manufacturing declined 0.4 percentage point in February to 75.4 percent, almost 3 percentage points below its long-run average, with losses for durables and for nondurables but a gain for other manufacturing (publishing and logging).
-The utilization rate for mining decreased to 94.6 percent but remained well above its long-run average of 87.1 percent.
-The rate for utilities jumped to 78.6 percent, but it was still nearly 7 percentage points below its long-run average.
+Capacity utilization for manufacturing dropped 0.5 percentage point in April to 75.7 percent, a rate that is 2.6 percentage points below its long-run average.
+The utilization rate for durable manufacturing declined, while the rates for nondurable manufacturing and for other manufacturing (publishing and logging) were little changed.
+Capacity utilization for mining increased to 91.4 percent and remained well above its long-run average of 87.1 percent.
+The utilization rate for utilities dropped to 76.2 percent and was more than 9 percentage points below its long-run average.